staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 ### Sponsored PHPStan feature: require-extends and require-implements phpDoc

-I spent a few days implementing `@phpstan-require-extends` and `@phpstan-require-implements` semantics in PHPStan, over a few separate Pull Requests:
+I spent a few days implementing `@phpstan-require-extends` and `@phpstan-require-implements` semantics in PHPStan.
+People using psalm might find this feature familiar as it is [already supported in psalm](https://psalm.dev/docs/annotating_code/supported_annotations/#psalm-require-extends).

+The idea is to define at interface or trait level, which requirements the usage class has to fulfill.

+The development of this feature was possible, thanks to sponsoring by a interessted party.
+In addition Ondřej Mirtes provided excellent feedback and guidance during the development.

+The feature was implemented in separate Pull Requests:

 - [Support for `require-extends` and `require-implements` in phpdoc-parser](github.com/phpstan/phpdoc-parser/pull/226)
 - [Plumbing for `@phpstan-require-extends` and `@phpstan-require-implements`](https://github.com/phpstan/phpstan-src/commit/53a61dc8674fe5c61fcc08efe08221e919661132)